-How to Disable Cookies on Firefox: Windows, Mac, Android, and iOS
+How To Disable Cookies on Firefox: Windows, Mac, Android, and iOS

 Disabling cookies is a default setting for Firefox, but you can take your online privacy a step further by also blocking third-party cookies and trackers.